Become a leader in the data-driven sports world of the 21st century.

 Sports Analytics Focus

 The analytics focus includes courses that allow you to analyze, interpret, and make decisions based on various on-field and off-field data.
 With new data emerging daily, the goal is for you to have the ability to demonstrate the capability to apply advanced critical thinking skills to sports business issues.
-You will learn the skill of combining objective analysis with subjective judgement to make decisions.
+You will learn the skill of combining objective analysis with subjective judgment to make decisions.

 Digital Sports Media and Marketing Focus